The Werewolf Caper:

 And I really don’t think that Albus takes well to people poking their noses into his secrets.
 And much of the harshness regarding his dealing with the intrusion was probably because of that.

 Of course it was an easy mistake for Snape to make.
 It had been the four of them against him (and Lily) ever since their first trip on the Hogwarts Express.
 And precious little the Hogwarts staff seems to have done to put a damper on it.
 Of course he assumed that the Marauders were keeping secrets.
-And they were.
-But it wasn't their secret.
+And of course they were.
+But this one wasn't their secret.

 The Marauders knew that the school wanted the fact that there was a werewolf attending classes kept under wraps.
 The Headmaster and Poppy Pomfrey obviously knew, and they were hushing it up.
 Minerva probably knew and was also hushing it up.
 The whole staff could have been engaged in hushing it up.
-And the Marauders probably suspected that anyone who found out about it would be forcibly silenced and kept from spreading it around.
-For that matter they may have already been forbidden to talk about it except among themselves.
-At least for so long as they were still at school.
+And the Marauders may have already been given a private talking to and forbidden to speak about it except among themselves once it was clear that they knew.
+They probably suspected that anyone who found out about it would also be forcibly silenced and kept from spreading it around.

-The Marauders had a great deal invested in getting Snape thorughly out of the equation before they took matters to the next level and started joining their furry little friend in his transformations and romping around the school grounds and the village.
+The Marauders had a great deal invested in getting Snape thorughly out of the equation before they took matters to the next level and started joining their furry little friend in his transformations and romping around the school grounds, the forest, and the village.
 I now believe that the whole werewolf caper may have been in the nature of a preemptive strike.